5 ways proactive talent acquisition empowers strategic workforce planning

 End to end recruitment solutions

-From conception to execution, an end to end recruitment process includes bagging requirements, sourcing candidates, screening resumes, interviewing, shortlisting and selecting candidates, completing contracts and agreements, and maintaining a relationship with all talented candidates.
+From conception to execution, an end to end recruitment process includes bagging requirements, sourcing candidates, screening resumes, interviewing, shortlisting & selecting candidates, completing contracts and agreements, and maintaining a relationship with all talented candidates.
 This includes managing a candidate database for future vacancies.

 A proactive hiring strategy goes deeper than just rejection letters and resumes.
 Organisations that want to build an effective workforce planning strategy must create a positive candidate experience that channels talented applicants into a talent pool that is nurtured consistently.

 An end to end recruitment process typically makes use of a recruitment CRM to effectively manage candidates and streamline hiring overall.
 Manual, paper-based processes are outdated, time consuming and make it harder to collaborate and report on your recruitment function.
-Similarly, nurturing a talent pool is made easy with the automation and segmentation capabilities of modern talent engagement tools.
+Similarly, nurturing a talent pool is made easy with the automation and segmentation capabilities of modern talent engagement tools

 Effective onboarding and learning